 In the Classroom tab, multiple VMs can be started / stopped via the bulk action menu.

 It's possible to limit user access to their environment while an event is running.
 In the event's Environments tab, locate the environment and use the row action to 'Disable access' or 'Enable access'.
 This can be useful when trying to control the pace in which users progress during an event, or for multi-day events.

 If a shared drive has been configured for the event, Windows VMs in the event will have a shared drive visible.
 Hosts, instructors and participants can view or download files in the drive, as well as add and remove files.

-If more time is needed, use the 'Add time' feature to add time to the event, which adds time to all environments in the event.
-Adding time also changes the event's end date.
+If more time is needed, use the 'Edit schedule' feature to add time to the event, which adds time to all environments in the event.

 To add time to an event:

-- Choose Add time from the Action dropdown in the Top Navigation menu.
+- Choose Edit schedule from the Action dropdown in the Top Navigation menu.

 Ending an event